 Languages (French, German or Spanish)

 The other 3 lessons each fortnight are tailored as follows:

-In the Arts pathway, from September 2022, over three years, students have additional drama, arts, music and dance lessons.
+In the Arts pathway, over three years, students have additional drama, arts, music and dance lessons.
 In Year 10 it is expected that students from the Arts pathway will study at least one art subject, as well as 3 other subjects.

 In the Grammar pathway, each year, students have a lesson in classical civilisations and Latin, and study a second modern foreign language.
 In Year 10 it is expected that students from the Grammar pathway will study at least one language from Latin, French, German or Spanish.